5 Unique Trails in San Francisco for Hiking and Exploring

 Andy Goldsworthy’s Spire

 When hiking on the Bay Ridge Trail, you will come across this 100-foot-tall spire made from 37 Monterey cypress trunks.
-Nearby, you can also explore Inspiration Point Overlook – nine overlooks in the Presidio.
-Andy Goldsworthy has other art displayed that extends as a 3-mile loop.
+Nearby, you can also explore Inspiration Point Overlook.
+There are nine overlooks in the Presidio.
+Andy Goldsworthy has other art displays that extend as a 3-mile loop.

 5. Angel Island State Park